Aniketkhote/Quickly/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+We welcome and greatly appreciate any contributions to Quickly.
+Whether you have a bug report, feature suggestion, or are interested in helping to develop the package, we encourage you to get involved.

+Here are a few ways you can contribute:

+- **Report a bug**: If you find a bug or issue with the package, please open an issue and provide as much detail as possible about the problem.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+- **Suggest a feature**: If you have an idea for a new feature or improvement, please open an issue and share your thoughts.

-Don't forget to give the project a star!
-Thanks again!
+- **Contribute code**: If you're interested in developing the package further, please fork the repository and submit a pull request with your changes.
+Before submitting, please make sure to run the tests and ensure that your code follows the project's coding style.

+- **Spread the word**: If you find Quickly useful, please tell your friends and colleagues about it and give the project a star on GitHub.

+Thank you for your support!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)